yavanya20/Altruist-Linux/README.md

 # Installation
-You can download it from zip.
-Cheksum is also in the repo.
+You can download it from releases.
+Checksum is also included.

 # Gentoo & Slackware
 They will be included later... really later.